-The plumbing control panel feature is designed to simplify use of the plumbing systems onboard.
-Three-way switches in the nuCamp monitor panel and a switch on the plumbing control panel offer dual controls for the water pump.
+The plumbing control panel feature is designed to simplify the use of the plumbing systems onboard.
+Three-way switches in the nüCamp monitor panel and a switch on the plumbing control panel offer dual controls for the water pump.
 There are five plumbing settings on the Nautilus P3 panel.
 Following is a brief explanation of each:

 Sanitize - For sanitizing the tanks and plumbing system Winterize - Used when preparing your trailer for cold weather.
-Dry Camp - Used when depending on water in on-board tanks due to no hookups.
-Tank Fill - Used when filling your tank in preparation for dry camping.
-City Water - Used when a continuous external city water supply is available.
+Dry Camp - Used when depending on water in onboard tanks due to no hookups.

+Used when filling your tank in preparation for dry camping.